yoshuawuyts/speaking/2020-rust-latam.md

 ## Committee Details

+The talk will start stating the importance for Rust to have a web presence, drawing on numbers from the Rust and StackOverflow surveys.
+We'll then share the work we've been doing to solve this: Surf & Tide, a framework pairing of HTTP server and HTTP client.
+After a brief introduction we'll cover several unique features they provide, how they've been made possible by Rust.

+The purpose of this talk is to lift the covers on the design process that goes into building something as complex as a web framework in Rust.
+Rust's is a unique language, and sharing the process of something novel might prove to be insightful for many of aspirational Rust users.

 ## Committee Pitch

 Between 2018-2019 I was the co-lead of the Rust Net WG, which subsequently became the Rust Async Ecosystem WG.
 Much of the work we did was research ways to make asynchronous Rust more accessible to people.
-And async-std, tide, and surf are the products of much of the work that happened in that time period.
+And async-std, tide, and surf are the products of much of the work that happened during that time.

 ## Why are you excited?